Lennoard/SysctlGUI/TRANSLATING.md

         *   Translate the text content, but leave any special characters, newlines, or formatting intact.
         *   Place the translated `.txt` files in a new `raw-xx` directory within `data/src/main/res/` (e.g., `data/src/main/res/raw-es/` for Spanish).

+    *   **Fastlane Metadata:** For store listing localization.
+        *   `fastlane/metadata/android/en-US/short_description.txt`
+        *   `fastlane/metadata/android/en-US/full_description.txt`
+        *   `fastlane/metadata/android/en-US/title.txt`

+        To translate these files, create a new directory for your language/region in `fastlane/metadata/android/` (e.g., `fastlane/metadata/android/es-ES/` for Spanish - Spain).
+Then, copy the original `.txt` files from the `en-US` directory into your new language directory and translate their content.

 5.  **Commit Your Changes:** Commit your translated files with a clear commit message.
     ```bash
     git add .